Picric acid

 Picric acid is an organic compound with the formula (O_{2}N)_{3}C_{6}H_{2}OH.
 Its IUPAC name is 2,4,6-trinitrophenol (TNP).
 The name "picric" comes from πικρός (pikros), meaning "bitter", due to its bitter taste.
 It is one of the most acidic phenols.
 Like other strongly nitrated organic compounds, picric acid is an explosive, which is its primary use.
 It has also been used as medicine (antiseptic, burn treatments) and as a dye.

 History

 Picric acid was probably first mentioned in the 17th-century alchemical writings of Johann Rudolf Glauber.
 Initially, it was made by nitrating substances such as animal horn, silk, indigo, and natural resin, the synthesis from indigo first being performed by Peter Woulfe in 1771.

 The German chemist Justus von Liebig had named picric acid Kohlenstickstoffsäure (rendered in French as acide carboazotique).
 Picric acid was given that name by the French chemist Jean-Baptiste Dumas in 1841.
 Its synthesis from phenol, and the correct determination of its formula, were accomplished during 1841.
 In 1799, French chemist Jean-Joseph Welter (1763–1852) produced picric acid by treating silk with nitric acid; he found that potassium picrate could explode.
 Not until 1830 did chemists think to use picric acid as an explosive.
 Before then, chemists assumed that only the salts of picric acid were explosive, not the acid itself.
-In 1871 Hermann Sprengel proved it could be detonated and afterwards most military powers used picric acid as their main high explosive material.
-A full synthesis was later found by Leonid Valerieovich Kozakov.